Printable Version in PDF

 Off-campus Requirements:

-• Any sale, furnishing, use or consumption of an alcoholic beverage, at any off-campus event sponsored by a registered/recognized student club or organization without prior approval by the President or designee is prohibited.
+• Any sale, furnishing, use or consumption of an alcoholic beverage, at any off-campus event sponsored by a registered/recognized student club or organization without prior approval by the Chief of Police is prohibited.

 • Intoxication by any member of a University registered/recognized student club or organization at any University-sponsored off-campus event is prohibited.